Main Content

 1. Attendance and participation in all scheduled classes is expected and will be monitored.
 Excessive absence can seriously affect a student’s success in passing this course.

-2. If an evaluative event (exam, quiz, presentation or other form of assessment for grading) will be missed due to an unavoidable absence, the student must contact the instructor prior to the scheduled evaluative event.
+2. If an assessment event (examination, quiz, presentation or other form of assessment for grading) will be missed due to an unavoidable absence, the student must contact the instructor prior to the scheduled assessment event.
+(See Make-Up of Assessment Methods)

-2. Students will be held responsible for using only legitimate, unavoidable reasons for requesting a make-up in the event of a missed class or evaluative event.
-Requests for missing class or an evaluative event due to reasons that are based on false claims may be considered violations of the policy on Academic Integrity.
+1. Requests for missing class or an evaluative event due to reasons that are based on false claims may be considered violations of the policy on Academic Integrity and/or the Student Ethical Behavior Guidelines.

 3. Students are responsible for keeping track of changes in the course syllabus made by the instructor throughout the semester.